emilianavt/VSeeFaceManual/spout.md

 3) Add a `Spout2 Capture` source to your scene.
 4) On the `Spout2 Capture`, make sure to set the `Composite mode` to `Default` to ensure that transparency works correctly.
 The source will automatically adapt to the resolution of your VSeeFace window.
 5) If you have multiple instances of VSeeFace, they should show up as separate entries under `Spout Senders`.
 Select the one you want to capture.
+6) It is still recommended to use the ※ button to disable the UI when possible, as this will avoid the background from leaking into anti-aliased and transparent pixels, causing white outlines and similar issues.

 If the image appears flipped vertically, right click on your capture source, select `Transform` and then `Flip Vertical` to make it show up correctly.